-This biscuit recipe uses coconut oil rather than butter or shortening for a healthier, lighter alternative to the southern-style CFYL Classic Biscuits.
+This Coconut Oil Biscuits recipe uses coconut oil rather than butter or shortening for a healthier, lighter alternative to the southern-style CFYL Classic Biscuits.
 This is a great way to introduce coconut oil into your foods at home.
 The healthy fats in coconut oil, as well as the light, nutty flavor will make you crave these biscuits with every meal.

 1. Preheat oven to 400 degrees.
 Line a baking sheet with parchment paper.